LuisAlejandro/agoras/docs/credentials/twitter.rst

 For that, we'll need to create a Twitter App.

+**Important**: Twitter now requires a paid subscription for certain parts of the API.
+The free tier will let you publish and delete twitter posts, but will not allow likes or retweets.

 ---

 You can create a twitter app for your twitter account at https://developer.twitter.com/en/apps.